Get insider access

 Differences Between Sizes And Variants

-The Logitech G535 come only in 'Black' and you can see our model's label here.
-If you come across another variant of these headphones, please let us know in the discussions, and we'll update our review.
+The Logitech G535 come in two models: 'Black' and 'Black/Blue.'
+We tested the 'Black' version.
+You can see our model's label here.
+If you come across another variant of these headphones, please let us know in the comments, and we'll update our review.

 Compared To Other Headphones